Vladimir-csp/uwsm/README.md

 Summary of where to put a user-level var:
 - For entire user's context: define in `${XDG_CONFIG_HOME}/environment.d/*.conf` (see `man 5 environment.d`)
-- For login session context: export in `~/.profile` (may have caveats, see your shell's manual)
+- For login session context and uwsm environment preloader, including plugins: export in `~/.profile` (may have caveats, see your shell's manual)
 - For uwsm-managed graphical session: export in `${XDG_CONFIG_HOME}/uwsm/env`
 - For uwsm-managed graphical session of specific compositor: export in `${XDG_CONFIG_HOME}/uwsm/env-${desktop}`

-Also for convenience environment preloader defines `IN_UWSM_ENV_PRELOADER=true` variable, which can be probed from shell profile to do things conditionally.
+Also for convenience environment preloader defines `IN_UWSM_ENV_PRELOADER=true` variable (not exported), which can be probed from shell profile to do things conditionally.

 </details>

 <details><summary>
 Can work with Desktop entries from `wayland-sessions` in XDG data hierarchy and/or be included in them.
 </summary>

 - Actively select and launch compositor from Desktop entry (which is used as